randallerasmus/randallerasmus/README.md

 # 💫 About Me:
 Randall Erasmus is a seasoned software developer with expertise in Java, Angular, and Spring technologies.
-With a background in financial crime investigation, he transitioned to a senior developer role, working on complex backend applications and frontend integrations.
+With a background in financial crime investigation, he transitioned from a police officer into software developing where he is now working on complex backend applications and frontend integrations on huge enterprises.
 Randall is also a certified Oracle Cloud Infrastructure Generative AI Professional, constantly enhancing his skills in modern software development practices.
-His current projects focus on building robust applications.
+His drive and commitment is insane and has the attitude that makes him a asset to any team.

 # 💻 Tech Stack: